marcpaterno/spack_retreat/plan-for-standard-builds.md

 In this document we describe a plan for how to make use of the software built, packaged, and distributed using Spack and related tools.
 The goals of this plan are several:

-1. It will allow the SciSoft team to build, package, and distribute to the experiments the software the team develops or contributes to, including the *art* framework, LArSoft, and the new framework being developed for DUNE.
+1. To allow the SciSoft team to build, package, and distribute to the experiments the software the team develops or contributes to, including the *art* framework, LArSoft, and the new framework being developed for DUNE.
-2. It will provide the experiments greater flexibility in building software not provided in the suite of products delivered by the SciSoft team.
-It will also provide a clear path for sharing effort between experiments.
+2. To provide the experiments greater flexibility in building software not provided in the suite of products delivered by the SciSoft team, while also providing a clear path for sharing effort between experiments.
-3. It will provide more flexibility to allow experiments to support building their software stack on platforms or operating systems not directly supported by Fermilab, for example, at supercomputing facilities.
+3. To provide more flexibility for experiments to support building their software stack on platforms or operating systems not directly supported by Fermilab, for example, at supercomputing facilities.

 A central feature of the new plan is what we call a *standard build*, described in the next section.

 ## Definition of a Standard Build

 The move away from UPS to Spack is intended to make it easier for non-SciSoft personnel to make their own builds of software stacks.
-However, the SciSoft team still needs to be able to build and test the software stacks that depend upon LArSoft, so that testing of LArSoft can be done.
+At the same time, the SciSoft team must retain the ability to build and test LArSoft, which requires building and testing the software stacks that depend upon LArSoft.
-See below for how the SciSoft team will rely on experiment CI systems to do this.
-The SciSoft team will also need to be able to build the software stack for the new DUNE framework.
+Separately, the SciSoft team will also need to be able to build and test the software stack for the new DUNE framework.
+The framework for allowing these distinct efforts to proceed relies on the idea of *standard builds*.
-The builds of LArSoft (and of *art*) that will be produced by the SciSoft team are what we are calling *standard builds*.
+All builds of LArSoft (and of *art*) that will be produced by the SciSoft team will be these standard build.

 We distinguish two types of standard builds:

-1. A standard build of a *package*, which is built in a single variant, which includes the union of the set of features needed for the building of the experiment-specific software that uses LArSoft.
+1. A standard build of a *package* (usally consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant, and includes the full set of features needed to build any one of the experiment-specific software stacks that use LArSoft.
-For example, if one experiment requires ROOT with support for Apache Arrow, and another requires support for Graphviz, then the standard build of ROOT would include both the Apache Arrow variant and the graphviz variant.
+For example, if one experiment requires ROOT with support for Apache Arrow, and another requires support for Graphviz, then the standard build of ROOT would include both the Apache Arrow and the graphviz options in the standard build.
-It will be up to the LArSoft collaboration to determine, in collaobration with the experiments, which set of features should be included in the standard build of each package.
+It will be up to the collaborating LArSoft experiments to determine the set of features to be included in the standard build of each package.

-Usually a *package* consists of all the software contained in a single repository.
-In the case of LArSoft, each repository is a package.

 2. A standard build of a *suite*, which is comprised of consistent standard builds of packages.
 The SciSoft team will create a Spack environment for each standard build of a suite.